newsuk/times-components/packages/key-facts/README.md

 # KeyFacts

-Bulleted list of textual AST information that can contain text, links and styled text such as bold, or italic content.
+Unordered list of textual AST information that can contain text, links and styled text such as bold, or italic content.

 ## Contributing